lmickes/pyWitness/docs/_sources/tutorials.rst.txt

    * - ``mf.lureBetweenSigma.unset_equal()``
      - Release the linking of lureBetweenSigma and targetBetweenSigma

-#MICKES are these command lines meant to be run?

 There are multiple fits available and they all have the same interface but differ in the construction line